-Matthew Gabriele is an associate professor and Coordinator of Medieval & Early Modern Studies in the Department of Religion and Culture at Virginia Tech.
+Matthew Gabriele is a professor and Coordinator of Medieval & Early Modern Studies, and also Chair of the Department of Religion and Culture at Virginia Tech.

 He completed an Honors BA in history at the University of Delaware and then his M.A. and Ph.D. in medieval history at the University of California, Berkeley.